logo

 Rendering Nodes

-We provide a standalone package @antv/x6-react-shape for rendering nodes using React.
+We provide a standalone package @antv/x6-react-shape for rendering nodes with React.

 Note